scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** touch
 - **Duration:** instant

-You attempt to exorcise an undead, demon, fey, outsider, or celestial creature, returning them to their home plane.
-This spell has no effect if the creature is on it's home plane of existence.
-Undead can always be targeted regardless of their home plane.
-The target makes a Charisma save against your spellcasting, adding 2 superior dice if they are not under any conditions.
-On failure the creature is banished to their home plane, ending any possession or effects this creature was maintaining.
+You attempt to exorcise an undead, demon, fey, outsider, or celestial creature, returning them to their home realm.
+If the creature is in it's home realm it is instead banished to a warren, appearing within 40 miles of your location within the next hour.
+Make a spellcasting roll against the creatures charisma save, adding a bad die if the creature has no negative conditions.
+On success the creature is banished to their home realm or warren, ending any possession or effects this creature was maintaining.

-Add an enhanced die to the roll for every level above 6th.
+Add an enhanced die to the roll for every level cast above 6th.

 ___
 #### Power Word: Harm